tinyvision-ai-inc/tinyclunx33_public/Docs/som_memory.md

 ![](images/som_memory_architecture.drawio.png)

-The "compute" variant of the SoM additionally has an external Octal SPI or [HyperRAM](https://www.infineon.com/HYPERRAM) memory installed and interconnected with the FPGA.
+The *Compute* variant of the SoM additionally has an external OctalSPI or HyperRAM memory installed and interconnected with the FPGA.

 | Name                          | Num | Size (each) | Size (total)          |
 |-------------------------------|-----|-------------|-----------------------|